jimishol/cholidean-harmony-structure/README.md

+In https://love2d.org/ download zipped for portability.
+Unzip where you like e.g. C:\Users\YourUseranme It will create a folder C:\Users\YourUsername\love-11.5-win64

 1. Click on Releases on the right screen.
 Click on Assets where windows users probably will download .zip file.
 Move it where cholidean-structure want to build e.g. C:\Users\username\ A directory like cholidean-harmony-structure-0.1.0-alpha will be created.

 Unzip. (zip can be deleted)